Thread#

 Cooperative cancellation#

-Since pthread_cancel may not work reliably, use cooperative cancellation:
+Since pthread_cancel may not fire reliably, prefer flag-based cancellation:

 class Task